 The Friends have an outreach programme to help schools, students, historians, authors and enthusiasts of all ages and backgrounds understand the activities, achievements and sacrifices of the New Forest Airfields in war and peace.
-The Trustees make educational visits to schools and host visits to the Museum by school parties and other interested groups, and provide speakers to groups and societies, on-line information and information stands at local venues.
+The Trustees make educational visits to schools and host visits to the Heritage Centre by school parties and other interested groups, and provide speakers to groups and societies, on-line information and information stands at local venues.

 An updated list of open days can be found on the ‘Open Days’ Section of this website.